For most entrepreneurs, the bookkeeping, the management, employment services and paying taxes in Romania

 We remind that the unemployment benefit is ruled by Law no. 76/2002 on the unemployment insurance structure and the encouragement of employment.
 Giving this significant normative act, in the situation of part-time employees in Romania, the length of the contribution to the unemployment fund is defined by the actual working time which may in some cases lead to the impossibility of gaining the unemployment benefit.

-The table below explains the taxes paid by employees and employers for the gross income of 1.900 lei, plus the sum collected by the authorities:
+The table below explains the taxes paid by employees and employers for the gross income of 2.300 lei established for 2021, plus the sum collected by the authorities:

 The employee pays: